 Whale watching is an activity that allows you see these enormous mammals in their natural habitat and play a role in their conservation.
-Because your time is valuable we have prepared these 6 tips on whale watching to allow you to make the most out of your time.
-After you have read our whale watching tips you will:
+Because your time is valuable we give you these 6 tips on whale watching to allow you to make the most out of your time:

 - Know when whale season is

-- Know where you can see most whales
+- Know where to see the most whales

 - Pick good weather for whale watching